-In this section, we present two different ethnographic documentaries realized in collaboration with activists, small-scale farmers and consumers: “De-commodifying Foodways” (86 min.) and “An Experimental Path” (37 min.).
+The team of the “Peasant Activism Project” has realised two different ethnographic documentaries in collaboration with activists, small-scale farmers and consumers: “De-commodifying Foodways” (86 min.) and “An Experimental Path” (37 min.).
 The last film is conceptualized specifically for debate and screening sessions, while the first one offers an in-depth look into daily life, joys and challenges of small-scale farmers and their activist networks.
+Both documentaries have been presented and discusses both in Italy and internationally, as well as in a number of film festival’s specialised in Visual Anthropology.

-Please feel free to contact us if you would like to organize a screening or view the films (email@example.com).
+Please contact us if you would like to organize a screening or view the films (email@example.com).

 Second documentary of the Peasant Activism Project